AxoLabs/BEE2-Axos-Packages/README.md

 ### Personalized hazard identification board
 A test sign that can be easily customized.
 Read the `Instructions.txt` file carefully for more info.
 - Use Omnicoder's Sign Maker to generate a template for this item to load: https://developer.valvesoftware.com/wiki/Sign_Maker
-### Suspended panel
-A surface held by a panel a voxel above the ground.
-- Check **start reversed** to make it non-portalable.
 ### Protruding surface
 A portalable surface, protruding out a wall.
 Comes with a powerful portal magnet implemented into it. **Start reversed** makes the plastic textures darker.
 ### Autoportal variants